pingcap/docs-cn/error-codes.md

     The TiFlash server is busy and this usually occurs when the workload is too high.

     Check the state/monitor/log of the TiFlash server.

+### MySQL native error messages

+* Error Number: 2013 (HY000)

+    The complete error message: `ERROR 2013 (HY000): Lost connection to MySQL server during query`

+    You can handle this error as follows:

+    - Check whether panic is in the log.
+    - Check whether OOM exists in dmesg using `dmesg -T | grep -i oom`.
+    - A long time of no access might also lead to this error.
+It is usually caused by TCP timeout.
+If TCP is not used for a long time, the operating system kills it.

+* Error Number: 1105 (HY000)

+    The complete error message: `ERROR 1105 (HY000): other error: unknown error Wire Error(InvalidEnumValue(4004))`

+    This error usually occurs when the version of TiDB does not match with that of TiKV.
+To avoid version mismatch, upgrade all components when you upgrade the version.

+* Error Number: 1148 (42000)

+    The complete error message: `ERROR 1148 (42000): the used command is not allowed with this TiDB version`

+    When you execute the `LOAD DATA LOCAL` statement but the MySQL client does not allow executing this statement (the value of the `local_infile` option is 0), this error occurs.

+    The solution is to use the `--local-infile=1` option when you start the MySQL client.
+For example, run the command `mysql --local-infile=1 -u root -h 127.0.0.1 -P 4000`.
+The default value of `local-infile` varies in different versions of the MySQL client.
+Therefore, you need to configure it in specific MySQL clients.

+* Error Number: 9001 (HY000)

+    The complete error message: `ERROR 9001 (HY000): PD server timeout start timestamp may fall behind safe point`

+    This error occurs when TiDB fails to access PD.
+A worker in the TiDB background continuously queries the safepoint from PD and reports this error if it fails to query within 100s.
+Generally, it is because the disk on PD is slow and busy or the network failed between TiDB and PD.
+For the details of common errors, see [Error Number and Fault Diagnosis](/error-codes.md).

+* TiDB log error message: EOF error

+    When the client or proxy disconnects from TiDB, TiDB does not immediately notice the disconnection.
+Instead, TiDB notices the disconnection only when it begins to return data to the connection.
+At this time, the log prints an EOF error.

 ## Troubleshooting